 For licensure or certification by the Board of Nursing, all criminal offenses are screened and reviewed prior to licensure or certification.
 For employment background screening, the employer uses a specified list of disqualifying offenses pursuant to Chapter 435 and Section 408.809, Florida Statute.
 If the employee has one of these specified offenses, he cannot be employed until he receives an exemption.

 Applicants for initial licensure are required to submit fingerprints via Livescan for a Level II background screening.
 Applicants who are fingerprinted after January 1, 2013 will have their prints retained by the Florida Department of Law Enforcement.

-Applicants wishing to change their CNA application route must submit a written request with an original signature (MUST be mailed- will not accept fax, phone call or email) to our office:
+Emailed requests will be accepted, provided the email address matches the one listed on the application received from Prometric.
+Applicants wishing to change their CNA application route may also submit a written request by mail or fax with an original signature to our office: